JetBrains/kotlin-web-site/docs/topics/gradle.md

 * The `-Dkotlin.compiler.execution.strategy` system property, which will be removed in future releases.

 The priority of properties is the following:
-* The task property `compilerExecutionStrategy` takes priority over the system and the Gradle properties `kotlin.compiler.execution.strategy`.
+* The task property `compilerExecutionStrategy` takes priority over the system property and the Gradle property `kotlin.compiler.execution.strategy`.
 * The Gradle property takes priority over the system property.

 The available values for `kotlin.compiler.execution.strategy` properties (both system and Gradle's) are: